Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference.md

 | [Vec3](/scene/scenescript/reference/class/Vec3) | Utility class which holds a 3 dimensional value pair: `x`, `y` and `z`. |

 ## Modules

+Wallpaper Engine also provides some modules which can be used to access certain utility functions.
+These can be helpful to easily implement certain use-cases.

 | Module                | Description   |
 |----------------------|---------------|